robotframework/SeleniumLibrary/CONTRIBUTING.rst

 Conflicts can occur if there are new changes to the master that touch the same code as your changes.
 In that case you should `sync your fork`_ and `resolve conflicts`_ to allow for an easy merge.

-The most common conflicting file is the aforementioned `CHANGES.rst`_, but luckily fixing those conflicts is typically easy.

 .. _SeleniumLibrary project: https://github.com/robotframework/SeleniumLibrary
 .. _robotframework-users: http://groups.google.com/group/robotframework-users